citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

  are interpolations between the inputs, thus making the resulting mesh look smoother and less jagged when rendered.

-At first glance, geometry shaders looked like an easy problem, since it used the same instruction set and format as vertex shaders, so a lot of the same code could be reused.
+At first glance, geometry shaders looked like an easy problem, since they use the same instruction set and format as vertex shaders, so a lot of the same code could be reused.
 At *second* glance, it turned out that configuring inputs and outputs for geometry shaders is much more complex than it is for vertex shaders.